Startup Valuations in 2024

 Underlying Factors

-• Market Bubble & Stock Market Decline: Low interest rates and ample VC funding created a frothy environment in 2021.
+• Market Bubble & Stock Market Decline and Recovery: Low interest rates and ample VC funding created a frothy environment in 2021.
 The Nasdaq Composite reaching its peak in November 2021 was a significant indicator.
-Its subsequent decline has had a direct impact on late-stage funding.
-Now that it’s heading back up, the later stage valuations are the first to start to rebound.
+Its subsequent decline led to a direct decrease in late-stage funding.
+Now that the stock market is recovering, VCs can justify higher prices to get into startups - although, if you look at the multiples, they are paying way, way over what public market investors will pay for public tech companies.

-• Economic and Geopolitical Factors: Rising inflation, increasing interest rates, and geopolitical instability due to the war in Ukraine and the Mid East have contributed to a general investment slowdown.
+• Economic and Geopolitical Factors: Inflation, interest rates, and geopolitical instability due to the war in Ukraine and the Mid East have contributed to a general investment slowdown.

 • High-Interest Rates & Risk-Free Options: With interest rates on the rise, US Treasuries now offer over 5% returns, which are essentially risk-free.
 This naturally diverts capital away from the more volatile startup ecosystem.
 However, the Fed’s signals that inflation may be tamed could mean that rates are lowered, meaning VC investing is more interesting.